yammine/taxjar-elixir/README.md

 ## Documentation

-Once published, the docs can be found at [https://hexdocs.pm/taxjar](https://hexdocs.pm/taxjar).
+The docs can be found at [https://hexdocs.pm/taxjar](https://hexdocs.pm/taxjar).

 **TODO:**
 - [x] Publish to hex & publish documentation